xen-project/xen/docs/misc/livepatch.markdown

  * Exception tables.
  * Relocations for each of these sections.

-The xSplice core code loads the payload as a standard ELF binary, relocates it and handles the architecture-specifc sections as needed.
+The Xen Live Patch core code loads the payload as a standard ELF binary, relocates it and handles the architecture-specifc sections as needed.
 This process is much like what the Linux kernel module loader does.

 The payload contains at least three sections:

- * `.xsplice.funcs` - which is an array of xsplice_patch_func structures.
+ * `.livepatch.funcs` - which is an array of livepatch_func structures.
- * `.xsplice.depends` - which is an ELF Note that describes what the payload depends on. **MUST** have one.
+ * `.livepatch.depends` - which is an ELF Note that describes what the payload depends on. **MUST** have one.
  *  `.note.gnu.build-id` - the build-id of this payload. **MUST** have one.

-### .xsplice.funcs
+### .livepatch.funcs

-The `.xsplice.funcs` contains an array of xsplice_patch_func structures which describe the functions to be patched:
+The `.livepatch.funcs` contains an array of livepatch_func structures which describe the functions to be patched:

 <pre>
-struct xsplice_patch_func {
+struct livepatch_func {
     const char *name;
     void *new_addr;
     void *old_addr;